jurberg/jurberg.github.com/source/_posts/2013-01-14-welcome-to-the-urblog-reborn.markdown

 comments: true
 categories: blogging
 ---
 Welcome to my new blog hosted on Github!
-I plan on posting my new content here and eventually moving my old posts over.
+I've moved a number of the posts from my old blog.
+If you want to see all my old posts, the old blog is <a href="http://www.jroller.com/jurberg/">here</a>.